Collections and Research

 In 2017, to commemorate the 150th Anniversary of Canadian Confederation and 375th anniversary of Montreal’s founding, the McCord Museum is making 75,000 new images from its Textual Archives collection available to the public.
 Explore this selection of documents recounting the history of Canada, but more specifically that of Montreal and Montrealers over the 19th and 20th centuries.

-Thanks to the financial support of Sun Life Financial, the Museum will digitize and publish online 37 archival family fonds.
+Thanks to the financial support of Sun Life Financial, the Museum digitized and published online 37 archival family fonds.
 Discover three centuries of Quebec documents and history!

 Meet the curator Mathieu Lapointe and learn more about his expertise and what he does.